Consensys/mythx-docs/docs/source/index.rst

 MythX Developer and User Guide
 ==============================

 `MythX <https://mythx.io>`_ is a security analysis API that allows anyone to create purpose-built security tools for smart contract developers.
 Tools built on MythX integrate seamlessly into the development environments and continuous integration pipelines used throughout the Ethereum ecosystem.
-This guide has all the information you need if you want to:
+This guide will help get you started if you want to:

 - Use MythX tools to verify smart contract security in the development/project workflow.
 - Build your own tool, product or service using MythX API as the security analysis backend.